sourcegraph/handbook/content/product/index.md

 ## Roadmap

-Within the product organization, individual product engineering teams set their own goals and roadmaps aligned to the [company OKRs](../company/goals/2022_q3.md), and each have a direction page with all the details of what they are working on next and why.
+Within the product organization, individual product engineering teams set their own goals and roadmaps aligned to the [company OKRs](../company/goals/2022_q3.md), [Sourcegraph direction](../direction/index.md) and each have a direction page with all the details of what they are working on next and why.
 There is also an [(currently internal only) presentation](https://docs.google.com/presentation/d/1o3R8WUIhzzRz0x5laTwVcizOzVWrMBe5MCAz74H45Ss/edit#slide=id.gd8d1ce5e98_0_164) with highlights of planned features from all teams.

 - Code Graph
   - [Search core and Search product](../engineering/code-graph/search/goals.md)